 What’s more, transferable points can also be cashed in for gift cards or statement credits.
 If you need to unload points from these cards, you can often redeem them for statement credits at a value of 1 cent per point.

-Eliminate your high annual fee credit cards if they are going unused
+Downgrade or eliminate your high annual fee credit cards if they are going unused

 High annual fee cards, such as The Platinum Card® from American Express, come with a robust list of benefits.
 Unfortunately, many of these benefits are closely tied to traveling, and aren’t useable during the coronavirus outbreak.
 Paying upward of $500 a year for benefits you can’t use isn’t the financially smartest option.